jakobnissen/jakobnissen.github.io/posts/latency.md

 One of the most annoying features of Julia is its _latency_: The laggy unresponsiveness of Julia after starting up and loading packages.

-Latency is a major user experience issue that is apparent right away and and shapes the first impressions people have of the language, so naturally, it's a common complain when the Internet discusses Julia.
+Latency is a major user experience issue that is apparent right away, and shapes the first impressions people have of the language, so naturally, it's a common complaint when the Internet discusses Julia.
 In the same threads, you find responses along the lines of:

 > Latency a high priority for the core developers, and being worked on.